With a burst of fall color and frost on the pumpkins, the

 cookie sheet.
 For a moister squash, omit the oil and pour an

 inch of water in the pan.
 The squash halves can also be

 baked wrapped in foil.
 Bake in a 350-to-375-degree Fahrenheit oven

 for about an hour or until the squash can be pierced easily

 with a knife.

 cut cubes of squash.
-Cover and simmer for about 20–25
+Cover and simmer for about 20 to 25

 minutes, with less time needed for the cubes.
-Since this
+Because this

 method produces a moister squash, use less liquid than is

 Microwaving: Never microwave a whole squash, because, despite